scyflix/HTML-Documentaion/README.md

 ## What this project is NOT

-- ❌ Not a full replacement for freeCodeCamp, MDN, or W3Schools
+- ❌ Not a full learning tool like freeCodeCamp, MDN, or W3Schools
 - ❌ Not a beginner-only step-by-step course
 - ❌ Not complete in depth for every topic (yet)